WimPouw/AirSacTracker/Proof_of_concept_analyses2/snippets/long_sequences/video/readme.txt

 The original video data is not included in this github as they exceed 100mb.
+So we decompressed them to be a lower size.